 • 2020 February 20:- Kolcraft Inclined Sleeper, Cuddle’ n Care, Position 2-in-1 Bassinets

-• Infant fatalities have been reported with other manufacturers’ inclined sleep after the infants rolled from their back to their stomach or side or under other circumstances.
+• Infant fatalities have been reported with other manufacturers’ inclined sleep after the infants rolled from their back to their stomach or side or under different circumstances.

 • 2020 January 29:- Delta Incline Sleeper with Adjustable Feeding Position